writethedocs/www/docs/topics.rst

 Helping engineers to write
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+- |:newspaper:| `The engineer and the writer can be friends: tales of collaboration </blog/newsletter-july-2020/#the-engineer-and-the-writer-can-be-friends-tales-of-collaboration>`__
 - |:movie_camera:| `Teaching geeks to fish: tales of a contagious documentarian </videos/prague/2018/teaching-geeks-to-fish-tales-of-a-contagious-documentarian-abigail-sutherland/>`__
 - |:newspaper:| `Promoting plain language </blog/newsletter-november-2018/#promoting-plain-language>`__
 - |:newspaper:| `Teaching peers writing </blog/newsletter-may-2017/#peer-to-peer-teaching>`__